Planning for NGS Projects

 Exercises: 10 minQuestions

-How to plan and organize your data for a genome sequencing projectObjectives
+How do I plan and organize a genome sequencing project?

 Make decisions about how (if) data will be stored, archived, shared, etc.